Copyright © 2023 · OurPublicRecords.org · All Rights Reserved

 Free Arkansas Unclaimed Money Lookup

 We receive referral fees from partners (advertising disclosure)

-Other examples of unclaimed money include utility deposits and refunds.
-A deposit refers to the money that you put down when you order a utility for your home.
-It is usually equivalent to at least one month of utility usage.
-As long as you pay your bills on time, the company will give you the choice of getting your deposit back in the form of a check or having it applied to your account as a credit.
+Additional instances of unclaimed money encompass utility deposits and refunds.
+A deposit refers to the initial sum paid when initiating a utility service for your residence, usually equating to at least one month’s worth of utility usage.
+As long as bill payments remain timely, the utility company affords the choice of receiving your deposit back as a check or applying it as a credit to your account.

 One thing to keep in mind is that Arkansas only accepts assets when the organization contacts the auditor.
 The term “holder” describes the organization that oversees your account.
 You often have the chance to speak to the holder and make arrangements to get your cash back before the auditor gets it.
 Once the auditor receives information about your account, you must go through the state database and complete a claim form.
 We’ll show you how to use the system and complete a claim below.

 The Arkansas State Auditor safeguards your funds and assets until you’re ready to claim them, a process that typically takes just a few minutes.

 Here’s a simple guide to finding unclaimed property in Arkansas:

 Step 1: Begin by visiting the Arkansas Search for Unclaimed Property page.
 While you can locate other links leading to the official website, our provided link takes you directly to the state’s search page.

 Step 2: On the right side of the page, you’ll find the Arkansas search box.
 Look for a red asterisk next to the “last name” box, indicating that you need to input your last name.
 Additionally, you have the option to include your city, zip code, first name, or property ID number.
 After entering the necessary details, click the green “Search” button.